simonsben/euchre/README.md

 Currently at the beginning of what (I hope) will turn into another big project for me...

+## Current state

+* Can generate a new game
+* Can enforce rules
+  * NOTE: main rules are Canadian loner and no stick the dealer

 ## Game (now)

 This stage of the project is simply making the mechanics for a euchure game.